wp-plugins/contact-form-plugin/readme.txt

 * Actions: You can add a field for sending a copy of the message to the user who fills out the contact form.
 A copy will be sent to the email address specified while filling out the contact form.
 * Label: Ability to change a label when the fields are displayed.

+= Recommended Plugins =

+The author of the Contact Form also recommends the following plugins:

+* <a href="http://wordpress.org/plugins/captcha/">Captcha</a> - The Captcha plugin allows you to implement a super security captcha form into web forms.
+It protects your website from spam by means of math logic, easily understood by human beings.
+This captcha can be used for login, registration, password recovery, comments forms.
+There is also a premium version of the plugin - <a href="http://bestwebsoft.com/plugin/captcha-pro/">Captcha Pro</a>, allowing compatibility with BuddyPress (Registration form, Comments form, "Create a Group" form).

 = Translation =

 * Arabic (ar) (thanks to Hammad Alshammari (ABU HATIM), www.abuhatim.net)